 - Sr. (Senior): Used for the father when his son is also named after him and uses "Jr."

 - I, II, III, IV, V (and so on): Roman numerals indicate subsequent generations with the same name.
-For instance, John Smith III is the grandson of the original John Smith.
+To give you an idea, John Smith III is the grandson of the original John Smith.

 -